rfo909/CFT/doc/Doc.md

 a "system messages" list, which is displayed after processing has completed.

 # Protecting files and directories

-To save typing, one often create functions that just return some directory, or some files.
-The JavaFiles example above illustrates this.

 The protect mechanism in CFT lets us attach a protect state to any Dir and File object,